 Team bonding is the ongoing process of developing trust and easing communication.
 Itâs an element of the team-building process that helps foster cooperation, collaboration & loyalty between the members.

 A key component is spending some social time together.
 For that reason, team bonding activities usually incorporate an element of fun.
-(A lot of companies refer to these as team building activities which technically is a misnomer⊠but that doesnât really matter).
+(A lot of companies refer to these as team building activities, which technically is a misnomer⊠but that doesnât really matter).

 So if youâre ready to have some fun with your team, letâs get started.